 - ‘Lavender Lady’

 These varieties are a mostly hybrid form of classic gomphrena.
 These are developed and grown for their bright fierce look.
 Also, these plants have certain induced characteristics like reduced or increased height, bigger flower size, and more manageable year-round blooming.
-If you want more flowers with bright color and bigger size then it is always recommended to grow the hybrid varieties of gomphrena.
+If you want more flowers with bright colors and bigger sizes then it is always recommended to grow the hybrid varieties of gomphrena.

 Common names of gomphrena